10 Simple Tips to Get Rid of Dark & Tired Circles Under Eyes At Home

 5. Get enough sleep

-"Lack of sleep can contribute to darker blood vessels as well as fluid buildup under the eyes resulting in a dark shadow," says Karly O'Keefe, an esthetician and owner of the facial treatment center, SkincraftLA in Los Angeles.
+"Lack of sleep can contribute to darker blood vessels as well as fluid buildup under the eyes resulting in a dark shadow," says Karly O'Keefe, an esthetician and owner of the facial treatment facility SkincraftLA in Los Angeles.

 6. Reduce sinus congestion